VISTA: Knowledge-Driven Vessel Trajectory Imputation with Repair Provenance: Experimental Configuration

-For LLM based trajectory imputation, we include \textbf{KAMEL}~\cite{musleh2023kamel}, \textbf{Qwen-plus-thinking}, \textbf{Qwen-flash-thinking}, \textbf{GLM-4.5-thinking}, and \textbf{GLM-4.5-air-thinking}.
-KAMEL casts trajectory completion as a missing word problem with spatially aware tokenization and multi point masked infilling.
-Beyond KAMEL, to probe the out of the box capability of general LLMs on trajectory imputation without any task specific design, we adopt two state of the art families, Qwen~\cite{team_Qwen3_2025} and GLM 4.5~\cite{zeng2025glm}.
-For each family we include a lightweight and a full capacity variant, and we enable thinking mode~\cite{Alibaba_Deep_2025} throughout.
-This yields two paired comparisons under a unified setup: Qwen-plus-thinking vs Qwen-flash-thinking for capacity scaling, and GLM-4.5-air-thinking vs GLM-4.5-thinking for the trade off between latency and accuracy.
+For LLM-based trajectory imputation, we include \textbf{KAMEL}~\cite{musleh2023kamel}, \textbf{Qwen-plus-th}, \textbf{Qwen-flash-th}, \textbf{GLM-4.5-th}, and \textbf{GLM-4.5-air-th}.
+KAMEL casts trajectory completion as a missing-word problem with spatially aware tokenization and multi-point masked infilling.
+Beyond KAMEL, to probe the out-of-the-box capability of general LLMs on trajectory imputation without any task-specific design, we adopt two state-of-the-art families, Qwen~\cite{team_Qwen3_2025} and GLM 4.5~\cite{zeng2025glm}.
+For each family we include a lightweight and a full-capacity variant, and we enable thinking mode~\cite{Alibaba_Deep_2025} throughout (denoted by the ``-th'' suffix).
+This yields two paired comparisons under a unified setup: Qwen-plus-th vs Qwen-flash-th for capacity scaling, and GLM-4.5-air-th vs GLM-4.5-th for the trade-off between latency and accuracy.

-\subsection{Prompt of General Large Language Model for Vessel Trajectory Imputation.}
+\subsection{Prompt of General Large Language Model for Vessel Trajectory Imputation}

 Figure~\ref{fig:general-LLM-prompt} presents the baseline prompt used to elicit intermediate points for a missing trajectory segment from a general-purpose LLM.
 The prompt conditions the model on two boundary observations, previous point ${p}^{-}=[\lambda^{-},\phi^{-}]$ (\texttt{\{prev\_str\}}) and next (first post-gap) point ${p}^{+}=[\lambda^{+},\phi^{+}]$ (\texttt{\{next\_str\}}), and a target count $m$ of missing samples (\texttt{\{missing\_length\}}).
-The model must output a strict JSON array of $m$ coordinates $\big([\lambda_1,\phi_1],\ldots,[\lambda_L,\phi_m]\big)$, each in \texttt{[longitude, latitude]} with six decimal places, without accompanying text.
+The model must output a strict JSON array of $m$ coordinates $\big([\lambda_1,\phi_1],\ldots,[\lambda_m,\phi_m]\big)$, each in \texttt{[longitude, latitude]} with six decimal places, without accompanying text.
 The constraints emphasize (i) smooth and continuous spatial progression consistent with vessel motion heuristics and (ii) temporal continuity for plausible interpolation between ${p}^{-}$ and ${p}^{+}$.
 The example block in Figure~\ref{fig:general-LLM-prompt} specifies the exact output schema to ensure deterministic parsing and fair, method-agnostic evaluation of baseline LLMs.